What is a prefab fireplace?

 Where can I find parts for my prefab fireplace?

 Most manufacturers of prefab fireplaces only sell parts to chimney professionals and not directly to homeowners.
 After determining the manufacturer and model of the system, a chimney professional can contact the manufacturer for replacement parts such as refractory panels, fireplace glass doors, and chimney caps.
-Installing components that are not from the manufacturer will void out the listing on the system and, in the event of fire damage caused from the fireplace, it can create liability issues because the installer modified the system against the manufacturer’s specification and the listing.
+Installing components that are not from the manufacturer will void out the listing on the system and, in the event of fire damage caused by the fireplace, it can create liability issues because the installer modified the system against the manufacturer’s specification and the listing.

 How long do prefab fireplaces last?